-In this recipe I combined the cauliflower gnocchi with brown rice penne pasta and a quick, homemade pesto.
-Super simple and delicious!
+In this recipe, I combined the cauliflower gnocchi with brown rice penne pasta and a quick, homemade pesto and sun-dried tomatoes.
+Simple and delicious!

 Cauliflower Gnocchi and Penne Pasta Pesto